Kelsi-Wolter/reveal.js/innerconPartitionsTalk/new-index-on-partitioned-tables.md

 ## The outcome
 - no downtime!
 - indexes were generated on all newly generated partitions!
-- latency on cancellation requests improved from previous performance, now using the new partitioned table with correct indexes!
+- latency on cancellation requests improved to meet our SLAs, now using the new partitioned table with correct indexes!
 ---
 Thank you!